AFRICA

 48) How and when will details about the merger be published?

-The Serbian Competition Authority will generally make a public announcement when it reaches a final decision concerning the merger.
-The final decision published will be redacted of all confidential information of the parties to the merger.
-The publication of the final decision will come after the parties submit a formal request for protection of confidential information/documents.
+The Serbian Competition Authority will generally make a public announcement when it reaches a final decision concerning the merger, but only once the procedure initiated by filing of Data Protection Request (for preventing disclosure of sensitive information to third parties) is completed.
+The final decision published will be redacted of all confidential information.

 49) Access to the file for the merging parties and third parties